Cognitive reserve: Education and occupation

+Premorbid intelligence

+Intellectual quotients derived from psychometric testing have been identified as valuable proxy measures of cognitive reserve, with higher scores relative to the mean being associated with slower rates of cognitive decline.
+However, the rate of decline in some cognitive subdomains, such as processing speed, may be less affected by premorbid IQ.
+The degree of association between IQ and cognitive reserve may vary between different types of dementia.

 Lifestyle

 For any given level of clinical impairment, there is a higher degree of neuropathological change in the brains of those Alzheimer's disease sufferers who are involved in greater number of activities.
 This is true even when education and IQ are controlled for.
 This suggests that differences in lifestyle may increase cognitive reserve by making the individual more resilient.
-In other words, everyday experience affect cognition analog to physical exercise influencing musculoskeletal and cardiovascular functions.
+In other words, everyday experience affecting cognition is analogous to physical exercise influencing musculoskeletal and cardiovascular functions.
 Using cerebral blood flow as an indirect measure of neuropathological damage, lower CBF indicating more damage, it was found that at a given level of clinical impairment leisure activity score was negatively correlated with CBF.
 In other words, individuals with greater activity score were able to withstand more brain damage and therefore can be said to have more reserve.
 Mortimer et al. performed cognitive testing on a population of 678 nuns in 1997, in which they showed that different levels of cognitive activity and performance were possible in patients diagnosed with Alzheimer's.
 One subject showing reduced neocortical plaques survived with mild deficits, despite (or due to) low brain weight.